 For the sake of argument, though, let’s not even consider that attacks upon Russian artillery will be the obvious and practically inevitable next application of all that air power, once setting up a no-fly regime proves insufficient; let’s assume that standing NATO air patrols, denying the Russians any access to the skies over Ukraine, would themselves achieve some useful military objective.
 How, then, is this supposed to work?
 People talk about it as if it’s simply a matter of declaring the new rules, and then flying the necessary sorties, in the teeth of which the Russians, presumably overawed by the obvious superiority of our planes and pilots, will be too frightened to do anything but comply.
 Yet of course they won’t be overawed.
 Of course they will rise up to challenge our aircraft, and while I’m confident, particularly in light of the Russians’ recent performance, that our planes and pilots really are better than theirs (not just the “5th generation” F-22s and F-35s that the Americans would deploy, but also the “4.5 generation” jets, like the Dassault Rafale and Eurofighter Typhoon, that our allies would commit to the fray), that doesn’t mean it wouldn’t get nasty.
 They have some hot jets too, particularly the latest models in the “Flanker” series like the SU-35, and we’d certainly lose some aircraft.
 More to the point, so would they.
 Indeed, I’m pretty sure they’d lose a lot of aircraft, something they aren’t apt to take lying down.

 Moreover, they might not just be losing them in air combat.
 Bear in mind that the very best way to put a lid on enemy air activity is to attack the planes where they spend most of their time, sitting still on their home bases.
 Of course we’ll be reluctant to take such a step – it won’t be our opening move, put it that way – but the logic for hitting Russian jets on their airfields may grow increasingly compelling as the campaign drags on, particularly when it comes to the bigger jets that can hit Ukraine with missiles fired from stand-off range, while still flying well inside Russia, where they’d be outside the declared no-fly zone, and awfully difficult to intercept anyway, once airborne (assets like “Backfire” bombers, which sources indicate were the culprits in yesterday’s attack on Yavoriv).
-At the same time, if Russian strike aircraft persist in penetrating Ukrainian airspace, continually joining combat with NATO jets, or worse, eluding interception entirely as they go about their nasty business, frustration might drive our side to take it to the next level, destroying hostile aircraft on the ground, along with their associated facilities, fuel and ammunition stores, and runways, all of which means attacking them on their airfields within Russia and neighbouring Belarus.
+At the same time, if Russian strike aircraft manage to start penetrating Ukrainian airspace, continually joining combat with NATO jets, or worse, eluding interception entirely as they go about their nasty business, frustration might drive our side to take it to the next level, destroying hostile aircraft on the ground, along with their associated facilities, fuel and ammunition stores, and runways, all of which means attacking them on their airfields within Russia and neighbouring Belarus.

 Even if we shrink from taking it that far, and even if we manage to take control of the contested airspace anyway, we’ll still find ourselves forced into striking Russians on the ground.
 Once their aviation is fully suppressed, the business of maintaining the no-fly regime necessarily devolves into a grinding war of attrition with opposing ground-based air defence systems, which will quickly become the primary antagonists of NATO air forces.
 This was the lesson of Operation Southern Watch in Iraq (remember that?), which involved many years of deadly attacks upon continually resurgent surface-to-air missile batteries and their associated radars, in an ongoing campaign that barely involved Iraqi aircraft at all, and didn’t really stop until the 2003 invasion that finally put an end to Saddam’s malignant reign.
 Suppression of enemy air defences will be a priority the instant we decide to intervene, and will require a massive commitment of firepower.